Liberal Democrat

 Wednesday, March 5, 2014

-Think Progress: Cap Action War Room: A Progressive Vision
+Think Progress: Cap War Action Room: A Progressive Vision

 I'm all in favor of expanding the Earned Income Tax Credit and actually I would go further with it and include things like health care, so low-income workers don't have Medicaid as their only health insurance option.
 They need to put money away for college, retirement, and personal savings to give their children hope for a better future.
 They need savings for school, K-12, for things like tutoring, child care, transportation, etc. so they can send their children to better schools and supplement their education.